-The HumPROTM Series is an RF transceiver designed for the reliable transfer of digital data.
-It incorporates a Listen Before Talk (LBT) and Adaptive Frequency Agility (AFA) algorithm that meets the ETSI requirements for 64% duty cycle transmissions in the 868MHz band.
+The HumPROTM Series is a frequency hopping spread spectrum (FHSS) transceiver designed for the reliable transfer of digital data.
 It has a very fast lock time so that it can quickly wake up, send data and go back to sleep, saving power in battery-powered applications.
+The module is available in the 915MHz frequency band.